donkuri/learn-mathematics/index.md

 <img src="/learn-mathematics/img/stein-functional.jpg" alt="Stein & Shakarchi, Vol.4" width="200px"/>

-Believe it or not, this is not the book I used to learn functional analysis.
-I learned functional analysis.
+However, this is not the book I used to learn functional analysis.
 Instead, I used the following book:

 **[Introductory Functional Analysis with Applications](https://www.amazon.com/Introductory-Functional-Analysis-Applications-Kreyszig/dp/0471504599/)**, *Erwin Kreyszig*